ErichBSchulz/ventosdoc/index.md

 # Introduction
-This script simply outputs to contents of the VentOS meta database.
+This is a simple output of the contents of the draft VentOS meta database.

-Using YAML files committed git repositories the project is able to control changes.
+Using YAML files committed git repositories the VentOS project is able to control changes.

 In the future this script will contain various transformation scripts.